sora-xor/sora-docs/src/pussy.md

 ## Introduction

-The PUSSY token is a dedicated cryptocurrency designed to fund and reward builders within the SORA community.
-Here’s an overview of its purpose and functionality
+The PUSSY token is a dedicated cryptocurrency in the SORA community, aimed at funding and rewarding builders.
+It plays a crucial role in the ecosystem by ensuring builders are compensated for their efforts and can convert their earnings into a stable and valuable asset.

 ## Purpose of PUSSY Tokens